-Health Information Management undergraduate students participate in four different clinical education (CE) internship and a 1-3 credits capstone course that facilitate a deeper understanding of the professional practice aspects of health information and related health-care areas.
+Health Information Management undergraduate students participate in 1-3 credits clinical education (CE) internship and a 1-3 credits capstone course that facilitate a deeper understanding of the professional practice aspects of health information and related health-care areas.
 The overall goal of the clinical education is to provide students with practical experiences to apply their knowledge and skills that they develop as they progress through the HI curriculum.
 Each internship experience provides the HIM student with a different focus, and the opportunity for the student to interact with HIM professionals as well as other professionals in the health care field.

 The HIM Department has affiliation agreements with approximately 125+ clinical sites for student internships.
 The following list provides a sample of these sites:

 - Adelphoi Village (behavioral health)

 - Center for Connected Medicine